 3. Writing an Effective Post

 How you compose your ad does make a difference.
-This is your chance to really sell your junk auto to buyers that might be interested.
+This is your chance to really sell your car online to buyers that might be interested.
 That said, it’s important to make sure you give your ad enough thought.

 - Include a Clear Headline: Most Craigslist users tend to skim the many listings included under a specific category looking for keywords related to what they’re looking for.
 That said, it pays to make sure your headline is clear and specific.
 Use descriptive but simple language to describe your car.
 Avoid using capital letters (which come across as attempts to “scream” at your potential buyer).
 Don’t use tacky symbols or net-speech either.